-- Distinctions Between Human Smuggling and Human Trafficking (2013) This U.S. Department of State fact sheet explains the differences between human trafficking and smuggling.
+- Human Trafficking and Smuggling (2013): This U.S. Immigration and Customs Enforcement fact sheet explains the differences between human trafficking and smuggling.

 - National Human Trafficking Hotline (NHTRC) is a national, toll free hotline available to answer calls from anywhere in the United States, 24 hours a day, 7 days a week, every day of the year.
 The NHTRC is not a law enforcement or immigration authority, and it is operated by a nongovernmental organization funded by the Federal Government.
 This hotline, from Polaris, can be reached at 1–888–373–7888.

 - Federal Bureau of Investigation (FBI) has offices around the world and can be contacted around the clock, every day of the year.
 On the Web site, see When to Contact the FBI for details on areas of responsibility.
 You may also submit a tip online to the FBI at https://tips.fbi.gov/, or call your local FBI office.